core-wg/senml-spec/draft-ietf-core-senml.md

 --- abstract

-This specification defines media types for representing simple sensor measurements and device parameters in the Sensor Measurement Lists (SenML).
+This specification defines media types for representing simple sensor measurements and device parameters.
 Representations are defined in JavaScript Object Notation (JSON), Concise Binary Object Representation (CBOR), eXtensible Markup Language (XML), and Efficient XML Interchange (EXI), which share the common SenML data model.
 A simple sensor, such as a temperature